kaivola/elcron/README.md

 # elcron

-elcron is a simple scheduler for executing shell commands based on electricity prices.
+elcron is a simple scheduler for executing shell commands based on electricity spot price.
 The application uses the [Entso-e Transparency Platform](https://transparency.entsoe.eu/) to get the electricity prices for the next 24 hours and schedules the commands based on the prices.

-Scheduling is done by using [.elcron](.elcron) file.
-The file contains the commands to be executed and the price thresholds for each command.
-In addition each job defined has condition, which can be either `above` or `below`.
-The condition defines whether the command is executed when the price is above or below the threshold.

-## Example .elcron file
+Scheduling is configured by [.elcron](.elcron) file.
+Each uncommented line in the file represents a job that will be executed when the price of electricity is above or below a certain threshold.
+The file is in the following format with columns separated by comma:
 ```
-#This file is used to define jobs that will be executed when the price of electricity is above or below a certain threshold
+# This file is used to define jobs that will be executed
+# when the price of electricity is above or below a certain threshold

 # The file is in the following format with columns separated by comma:
 # price, condition, command